Stephen Ehikian: Education and early career

 Stephen Ehikian obtained undergraduate degrees in Mechanical Engineering and Economics from Yale University.
 He later obtained a Master of Business Administration degree from the Stanford Graduate School of Business, which he pursued jointly with a master of science degree in Environment and Resources.

 Early in his career, Ehikian worked in the finance sector with positions at Morgan Stanley, Westbrook Partners, and SRS Investment Management.

-Ehikian is from Atherton, CA. He is married to married to Andrea Conway, who was a designer at X. His brother is Brad Ehikian, partner at Palo Alto-based commercial real estate firm Premier Properties.
+Ehikian is from Atherton, California.
+He is married to Andrea Conway, who was a designer at X. His brother is Brad Ehikian, partner at Palo Alto-based commercial real estate firm Premier Properties.

 Business career

 RelateIQ

-After completing his MBA, Stephen Ehikian served as COO of startup RelateIQ, which was founded by Palantir alumni Steve Loughlin and Adam Evans in 2011 in Palo Alto, CA. RelateIQ was a sales-intelligence startup that automatically captured data from email, calendar, phone records, and other communications to provide real-time insights and recommendations for managing customer relationships.
-RelateIQ raised $9 million in Series A funding from investors Accel, Morgenthaler and SV Angel.
-It emerged out of stealth in June 2013 announcing a $20 million Series B round lead by Formation 8 (Palantir co-founder Joe Lonsdale’s venture capital firm) an Accel.
+After completing his MBA, Ehikian served as COO of startup RelateIQ, which was founded by Palantir alumni Steve Loughlin and Adam Evans in 2011.
+RelateIQ was a sales-intelligence startup that automatically captured data from email, calendar, phone records, and other communications to provide real-time insights and recommendations for managing customer relationships.

+RelateIQ raised $9 million in Series A funding from investors Accel, Morgenthaler, and SV Angel.
+It emerged out of stealth in June 2013, announcing a $20 million Series B round led by Formation 8 (Palantir co-founder Joe Lonsdale’s venture capital firm) and Accel.
 It then raised a $40 million Series C round in March 2014 at a $245 million valuation.
 In July 2014, Salesforce acquired RelateIQ in a stock swap transaction valued at $350 million in Salesforce shares, plus $40 million from RelateIQ’s cash balance, for a total acquisition price of $390 million.
 Ehikian and Evans continued working at Salesforce post-acquisition.

 In September 2015, as part of the 2015 Dreamforce conference, RelateIQ was rebranded as SalesforceIQ.
 On March 13, 2020, the SalesforceIQ product was retired.